ExcelDataReader/ExcelDataReader/README.md

 - `NextResult()` advances the cursor to the next sheet.
 - `ResultsCount` returns the number of sheets in the current workbook.
 - `Name` returns the name of the current sheet.
+- `CodeName` returns the VBA code name identifier of the current sheet.
 - `FieldCount` returns the number of columns in the current sheet.
+- `HeaderFooter` returns an object with information about the headers and footers, or `null` if there are none.
 - `GetFieldType()` returns the type of a value in the current row.
 Always one of the types supported by Excel: `double`, `int`, `bool`, `DateTime`, `string`, or `null` if there is no value.
 - `IsDBNull()` checks if a value in the current row is null.
 - `GetValue()` returns a value from the current row as an `object`, or `null` if there is no value.